 Pontresina resort guide - a general overview

-Pontresina is small and sedate and an excellent base for the extensive cross country skiing of the Engadine area.
+Pontresina is small and sedate and an excellent base for the extensive cross-country skiing of the Engadine area.
 It is a sheltered, sunny village with one main street.
 The skiing is reached by road so unless you are OK with using local buses it's best to have a car in resort.
 Ski holidays in Pontresina are a cheap alternative to staying in neighbouring St Moritz but the nightlife is quiet by comparison and the shopping not as good either!
 Maybe that's not a bad thing.
 Dining is centred around the several good quality hotels here.

 The local ski area a few kilometres away at Diavolezza is really very good, especially if you are an expert and can make the most out of some truly spectacular, untracked and long off-piste descents.
 The on-piste skiing is good but as this area is relatively small there is not enough to amuse beyond one or two days.
 However, St Moritz (in the other direction) offers two much larger ski areas with much more to interest the piste cruiser as well as off-piste experts.